ronivay/XenOrchestraInstallerUpdater/README.md

 This repo consist of script to install and update [Xen Orchestra](https://xen-orchestra.com/#!/) and readymade files to create Docker image.

+Installation is done using latest xo-server and xo-web sources.
+With this method Xen-Orchestra has all features unlocked which are normally available only with monthly fee.

 # Instructions

 ### script